What's nearby

 4Visit the home of Gunpowder Gin

-On the edge of Lough Allen in Drumshanbo at The Shed Distillery of PJ Rigney, Leitrim’s famous Gunpowder Gin is distilled in copper pot stills.
-PJ’s quest to fuse oriental botanicals with the local Irish ones resulted in the world-famous tipple which is bottled and labelled by local hands.
+On the edge of Lough Allen in Drumshanbo at the Shed Distillery of PJ Rigney, Leitrim’s famous Gunpowder Gin is distilled in copper pot stills.
+Rigney’s quest to fuse oriental botanicals with the local Irish ones resulted in the world-famous tipple which is bottled and labelled by local hands.

 5See Creevelea Abbey